salrashid123/salrashid123.github.io/gpg_gcf/README.md

 Ive attached a standalone application `standalone/main.go` which does the full encryption/decryption pipeline in sequence against the local filesystem or to GCS.
 Use that sample app to test/verify and experiment with the pipe IO.

-The follwoing shows a local plain text file of size 100MB encrypted and transmitted to GCS from my laptop
+The following shows a local plain text file of size 100MB encrypted and transmitted to GCS from my laptop.

-- 100Mb
-* Encryption:  29032,
-* Decryption   86560,

 > *Note* there is no change in memory usage footprint during the transfer: all the bytes read from file and uploaded to GCS happens over the stream